MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 - 2022-03-06: Cleared the raid, started compiling information
 - 2022-03-08: Finished initial guide on Discord
 - 2022-03-10: Migrated guide to Jekyll for better shareability, cleaned up descriptions and added embedded pictures.
+- 2022-03-10: Added several corrections and a preamble.